t1stm/ndithering-extended/readme.md

 ## 🔥 Description

 **NVIDIA GPUs** have a nice feature called **Digital Vibrance** that increases the colors saturation of the display.
 The option is readily available on [nvidia-settings](https://github.com/NVIDIA/nvidia-settings/) in Linux, but is too coupled with `libxnvctrl`.
-Therefore, it is "exclusive" to the X11 display server, making it unavailable on Wayland.
-But I don't want dull colors :^)
+Therefore, it's "exclusive" to the X11 display server and unavailable on Wayland; but I paid for them pixels to glow :^)

 An interesting observation is that the setting persists after modifying it on X11 and then switching to Wayland.
 I theorized [[1]](https://github.com/libvibrant/vibrantLinux/issues/27#issuecomment-2729822152) [[2]](https://www.reddit.com/r/archlinux/comments/1gx1hir/comment/mhpe2pk/?context=3) it was possible to call some shared library or interface to configure it directly in their driver, independently of the display server.
 And indeed, it is possible!